Homewood Center

+Public school in Ellicott City, Maryland, U.S.

 Homewood Center, also known as Homewood School, is a public secondary institution in Ellicott City, Maryland, United States; it is part of the Howard County Public School System.
 The school hosts nontraditional classroom programs for Howard County students in grades 6-12.

 History

 In 2001, the Board of Education of Howard County, Maryland began soliciting bids for the construction of a new Alternative Learning Center.
 The Homewood Center was built in 2002 near the historic Homewood estate.
 The name was selected by a committee who chose not to add the words "Alternative Learning Center."
 A spokesperson reported that "we wanted to make the school as elegant as we could possibly make it."
 Homewood is located on the same campus as the Applications and Research Lab and the HCPSS central offices.
 It is part of the Howard County Public School System.
 The school does not have a Parent-Teacher Association.
 In 2004, the principal of Oakland Mills High School was transferred by the Howard County Public School System superintendent to Homewood School amid a grade-changing scandal.
 Consequently, the current principal of Homewood was moved to fill the vacancy at Oakland Mills.